SimonAB/nvim-config/docs/reference/keymaps.md

 # Keymaps Reference

-Complete reference of all keybindings in StellarVIM, organized by functionality.
+Complete reference of all keybindings in Neovim Research Configuration, organized by functionality.

 ## Leader Keys